Hornsea Wind Farm: Hornsea Project 3

-Project 3 will be to the east of Projects 1 and 2, with an estimated maximum capacity of 2.4 GW over 696 km2.
+Project 3 will be to the east of Projects 1 and 2, with a capacity of 2.9 GW over 696 km2.
 DONG Energy (which in November 2017 changed its name to Ørsted) began consultation on the project's development in May 2016. Ørsted submitted a Development consent application in 2018 and consent was granted on 31 December 2020.
-In early 2023, consent was also given to a battery storage power station at Swardeston.
-The project is expected to begin construction in 2022, and be completed by 2025.
+In early 2023, consent was also given to a battery storage power station at Swardeston, expected at 300 MW / 600 MWh.
+Hornsea 3 began construction in 2023, and is expected to complete at the end of 2027.

+The wind farm will be equipped with up to 231 Siemens Gamesa 14-236 DD offshore wind turbines, each with a 14MW capacity.

 Environmental impact

 Concerns have been raised by the RSPB over the impact on bird colonies in the region.
+1,500 nest boxes for kittiwakes were built on a pole offshore in 2023, near RSPB Minsmere and Lowestoft.

 Hornsea Project 4

 Ørsted put forward a plan to add a fourth area to the Hornsea wind farm in 2018, with the area covering 600 km2, and being located adjacent, north-west of Hornsea Project 1.
-During 2018 and 2019, consultation with the local communities which will be affected by the project occurred, with a Development Consent Order application originally intended in the first quarter of 2020.
+During 2018 and 2019, consultation with the local communities which will be affected by the project took place, with a Development Consent Order application originally intended in the first quarter of 2020.
 However additional consultations and revisions delayed the submission until September 2021, with further analysis needed on the impacts to kittiwake, razorbill and guillemot populations in the Flamborough and Filey Coast Special Protection Area.
 Part of the site is also scheduled for an underground carbon dioxide storage, leading to conflict over the use of the seabed and the ocean surface.

-Construction of the wind farm was provisionally expected to start in 2023, and be operational by 2027, at the earliest.
-The project's capacity is unknown by Ørsted due to the ever increasing size of available wind turbines for the project.
+The project's capacity was unknown by Ørsted due to the ever increasing size of available wind turbines for the project.
+Government approval for phase four was given by Grant Shapps in July 2023.
+Pre-construction site enabling works were expected to commence in the first half of 2025 and completion was expected by 2030.
+On 7 May 2025, Orsted wrote that its planned capacity was 2,400 MW.

+On 7 May 2025, Orsted announced that it has decided "to discontinue the Hornsea 4 project [...] in its current form.
+Since the Contract for Difference (CfD) award [...] in September 2024, the [...]
+Hornsea 4 project has seen several adverse developments relating to continued increase of supply chain costs, higher interest rates, and an increase in the risk to construct and operate Hornsea 4 on the planned timeline".